eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Provider is also responsible for attesting the properties of the WSCD (including relevant certifications) in the Wallet Unit Attestation, see [Section 6.5.3](#653-wallet-unit-activation).
-- Again regardless of the architecture used, User access to the WSCD always involves two authentication factors: physical access to the User device and a knowledge-based authentication factor verified by the WSCA.
-If the WSCA/WSCD is local, the second authentication factor is directly verified by the WSCA.
+- Again regardless of the architecture used, User access to the WSCD always involves two authentication factors: physical access to the User device and a knowledge-based authentication factor (PIN or password) verified by the WSCA by comparing against a reference value securely stored in the WSCD.
+If the WSCA/WSCD is local, the second authentication factor is directly verified by the WSCA/WSCD.
 If it is remote, the Wallet Unit must contain an access token (or similar mechanism) to authenticate the Wallet Unit towards the WSCA and set up a secure communication channel.
-Over that channel, the PIN entered by the User is transferred to the WSCA and verified by it.
+Over that channel, the PIN or password entered by the User is transferred to the WSCA/WSCD and verified by it.
 See the requirements on User authentication in the section on Wallet Unit management in [Topic 40](./annexes/annex-2/annex-2-high-level-requirements.md#a2340-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management).

 #### 4.5.2 Remote WSCD